Chocolate Is Not a Forbidden Food

-Chocolate is so good that people thought the sweet stuff is forbidden.
+Chocolate is so good that people think the sweet stuff is forbidden.
 Actually, chocolate has some health benefits when eaten in moderation.

-Chocolate is good.
-In many ways, it is good for you.
+Chocolate is good, and in many ways, it is good for you.
 While people might not believe it, the delicious candy has some health benefits when eaten in moderation.
 This is good news for those who feel guilty about what they thought was forbidden.
 Since it tastes so good, you might have thought it was not good for you.

 Doctors and nutritionists agree that eating this treat can actually be good for you in several ways.
 Here are some of those health benefits.

 - Chocolate can reduce the risk of heart disease.